Underground living: In fiction

 Underground living has been a feature of fiction, such as the hobbit holes of the Shire as described in the stories of J. R. R. Tolkien and The Underground City by Jules Verne.
 Some films are almost entirely set underground, such as THX 1138.
 The Fallout series also has underground shelters called Vaults.

-The majority of the short science-fiction story "The Machine Stops" by British author E.M.
+The majority of the early short science-fiction story "The Machine Stops" by British author E.M.
 Forster is set in an imagined underground city.